 We discussed these issues with our young people and they were angered by the fact that one of the richest countries in the world is not effectively supporting and enabling the most vulnerable people, equally that some people in power were ignorant of this reality.

 Thanks to financial support from the Lancashire Social Impact fund we commissioned a young emerging film company, Irregular Galaxies, to train our young people to become documentary filmmakers.
 The team met monthly to define a narrative, create a storyboard and to interview staff and young people at food banks in Lancaster, Morecambe and Liverpool.
-The film is now complete and will be used as a stimulus for a public debate in early spring 2019, thereby raising awareness of these issues.
+The film is now complete and will be used as a stimulus for a public debate in autumn 2019, thereby raising awareness of these issues.